 In more recent history, the Orange Bowl accepted sponsorship by Federal Express in 1989, and is now known as the FedEx Orange Bowl.
 This move did not change the basic structure of the game, which continued to be dominated by appearances by Miami University, Florida State and the University of Florida.
 Nebraska has been a popular opponent, appearing six times in the 1990s.

-Now, as part of the Bowl Championship Series, the FedEx Orange Bowl rotates to hold the National Championship game.
-So, if you get tickets to the Orange Bowl, you may be witnessing a Florida team at work, or you may have a seat at the most-watched game of the college football season.
+As part of the Bowl Championship Series, the FedEx Orange Bowl used to be in the rotation to hold the National Championship game.
+Starting in 2007, it will be part of determining which teams appear in the BCS Championship for the national title.
+So, if you get tickets to the Orange Bowl, you may be witnessing an outstanding Florida team at work, or you may have a seat at one of the most-watched games of the college football season.

 |Atlanta Austin Buffalo Charlotte Chicago Cincinnati Columbus Dallas Detroit Durham Fort Worth Ft.
 Lauderdale Houston Indianapolis||Jacksonville Las Vegas Los Angeles Louisville Memphis Miami Minneapolis Nashville New Orleans New York Orlando Philadelphia Pittsburgh Portland, OR||Raleigh Salt Lake City San Antonio San Diego San Francisco Seattle Syracuse Tampa Toronto Tucson Washington D.C.|